 Position of the weak layer in the snowpack

-- Dry-snow slab avalanches: Additional load due to snowfall on existing weak layers (old snow surface or below) or newly created weak layers (within the new snow)
+- Dry-snow slab avalanches: Failure of newly-formed weak layers within the new snow or due to additional loading by snowfall on existing weak layers (old snow surface or below).

 Typically during snowfall and up to a few days after.

 The new snow problem is fairly easy to recognize since it affects most of the terrain but the characterization of the associated danger can be very tricky.
 Consider critical amounts of new snow and recent avalanche activity.